 The Southern Sierra Research Station is a non-profit organization located in the foothills of California's Sierra Nevada Mountains.
 Through basic and applied research, we aim to understand the biological processes that control population sizes and species diversity.
 In collaboration with government, academic, and conservation organizations, we strive to increase our scientific knowledge of the species we research, so that we may better inform environmental policy and encourage public appreciation within the region.

 News and Events

 Every year we hire seasonal field biologists, crew leaders and bird banders to join us in our research in the beautiful Kern River Valley and in remote Mojave Desert riparian areas.
 Hiring for the 2016 field season should begin in February, 2016.
-We anticipate position openings for Yellow-billed Cuckoo and Southwestern Willow Flycatcher research positions available.
-We are also looking for one full-time, permanent research associate (database and GIS specialist) to join our staff.
+We anticipate position openings for Yellow-billed Cuckoo and Southwestern Willow Flycatcher, ripairan songbird and riparian restoration research projects.